I Love to Boogie: Release

 "I Love to Boogie" was released as a single on 11 June 1976 by record label EMI.
 It later appeared on T. Rex's final studio album, 1977's Dandy in the Underworld.
-The song was in the UK charts for a total of nine weeks, peaking at No. 13.
+The song was in the UK Singles Chart for a total of nine weeks, peaking at No. 13.

 The song was released to controversy due to its resemblance to Webb Pierce's "Teenage Boogie", prompting rockabillies to attempt to burn copies of the single at an event held in a pub on the Old Kent Road, South East London.
-Disc jockey Geoff Barker complained that "The records are so alike it can't be a coincidence."
+Disc jockey Geoff Barker complained that "The records are so alike it can't be a coincidence".
 When Pierce's publishers contacted Bolan's London office, Bolan's manager Tony Howard employed a musicologist to analyse both songs.
 The musicologist noted that "Teenage Boogie" was itself based on a riff that had been around long before the song was written.

 "I Love to Boogie" is amongst T. Rex's best known and most popular hits.

 Certifications

 In popular culture

-"I Love to Boogie" features in the film Billy Elliot, as the music for a dance routine with Julie Walters and Jamie Bell.
+"I Love to Boogie" features in the 2000 film Billy Elliot, as the music for a dance routine with Julie Walters and Jamie Bell.

 The song was also played in the 2005 French/British animated movie The Magic Roundabout, when Dougal (voiced by Robbie Williams) and his friends battle the evil ice wizard Zeebad (voiced by Tom Baker) by placing the three magic diamonds at the roundabout for unfreezing their home land.